enwq/enwq.github.io/_pages/about.md

 ---

 # About Me
 I'm a PhD student in the Human Signals Lab at UT Austin ECE, supervised by Prof. [Edison Thomaz](http://users.ece.utexas.edu/~ethomaz/).
-My research focuses on the interdisciplinary topics of ubiquitous computing, human-centered AI, and digital health.
+My research focuses on the interdisciplinary topics of ubiquitous computing, human-centered sensing, and digital health.
 Specifically, I develop systems and models that leverage sensor data from smartphones and wearable devices to gain insights into human behaviors and enhance people's health and quality of life.

 I received B.S.
 Electrical Engineering and B.A.
 Statistics degrees from Rice University.
 During my undergraduate study, I had research experience in the [Computational Wellbeing Group](https://compwell.rice.edu/home) under the supervision of Prof. [Akane Sano](https://akanesano.rice.edu/), where I worked on machine learning models for wellbeing predictions with mobile and wearable sensing.